jatkin-wasti/VPC-notes/README.md

 etc (out), to be able to receive requests from the public subnet to mongod port, allow ephemeral ports to respond to db requests, and allow ephemeral in from public subnet

+## Creating EC2 instances in our Subnets
+- Create an instance like normal
+- In "Configuring Instance Details" choose the network we've created and the desired subnet, enable auto assigning ips and continue
+- In "Configuring Security Group" create a new security group as our previous groups are contained only within their vpc's

+## Getting the nodejs app working
+### App
+- Copy over the files to the EC2 instance
+- SSH into the VM
+- Run through the provision file manually but replace the `sudo apt-get install python-software-properties -y` command with `sudo apt-get install software-properties-common`
+- If the next curl command hangs, add an outbound https rule in our public nacl
+- Run the curl command again
+- Do everything else as usual and the app should be running on port 80!
+### DB
+- Set up new EC2 instance as before but with the subnetwork as private
+- Edit the private route table to allow a route from your IP to the Internet Gateway that we set up earlier, we'll also have to open it up to 0.0.0.0/0 for the provisioning script to work since apt uses https and we need to accept this traffic
+- SSH into the instance and run through provision file for the db